linear-b/gitstream/docs/gitlab-installation.md

 # GitLab installation

-**Step 1:** To start using gitStream with GitLab source code hosting, make sure you installed gitStream for [GitLab](https://api.gitstream.cm/auth/grant/gitlab).
+**Step 1:** To start using gitStream with GitLab source code hosting, make sure you installed gitStream for [GitLab with OAuth](https://api.gitstream.cm/auth/grant/gitlab).

 !!! note